channsoden/resume/README.md

 (925)872-2716
 c.hannsoden at berkeley dot edu

-I recently earned my PhD for studying the evolution of sex by comparing mold genomes.
-I develop and employ algorithms and statistical tools to analyze complex data.
-I'm interested in analyzing and presenting data of all types in order to improve the quality of people's lives.
+I earned my PhD for studying the evolution of sex by comparing mold genomes.
+I'm interested in developing algorithms and statistical methods to solve hard problems.

 Prospective employers or recruiters should also [read my cover letter](https://github.com/channsoden/resume/blob/master/cover_letter.md).